tlswg/tls13-spec/draft-ietf-tls-tls13.md

 ClientHello extension, it is still hashed transitively.
 This procedure guarantees that the Finished message covers these messages even if they are ultimately ignored by the server (e.g., because it is sent to a TLS 1.2 server).
-TLS 1.3 servers MUST understand messages send in EarlyData and aside from hashing them differently, MUST treat them as if they had been sent immediately after the ClientHello.
+TLS 1.3 servers MUST understand messages sent in EarlyData, and aside from hashing them differently, MUST treat them as if they had been sent immediately after the ClientHello.

 Servers MUST NOT send the EarlyData extension.
 Negotiating TLS 1.3